 What is a cataract?

 A cataract is a clouding of the natural lens inside the eye.
 Cataracts develop as part of the natural aging process of the eye.
-However, cataract development can be caused by or be speed up by previous eye surgery, injury, certain diseases, and even some medications.
+However, cataract development can be caused by or be sped up by previous eye surgery, injury, certain diseases, and even some medications.
 Cataract development usually does not harm the eye but causes blurry vision.

 Cataracts usually progress slowly over a period of years and in early stages, stronger eyeglasses or brighter light may help.
 As cataracts progress and the lens becomes more cloudy, patients often experience symptoms such as painless blurry vision, glare, and haloes around lights at night, double vision in one eye, need for bright light to read, and fading or yellowing of colors.